Connect with us

 Second Divorce: Tracey Edmonds

-Although exact settlement figures were not made public and were mostly speculation, it is believed that Babyface was instructed to pay a substantial amount of money, somewhere in the millions, for child and spousal support due to his status and success.
+Although exact settlement figures were not made public and were largely speculative, it is believed that Babyface was instructed to pay a substantial sum, likely in the millions, for child and spousal support due to his status and success.

 Third Divorce: Nicole Pantenburg